Charles W. McClammy

-Charles Washington McClammy (May 29, 1839 – February 26, 1896) was a Democratic representative elected from North Carolina’s 3rd congressional district.
+Charles Washington McClammy (May 29, 1839 – February 26, 1896) was an American educator and Confederate Civil War veteran who served two terms as a Democratic representative elected from North Carolina’s 3rd congressional district from 1887 to 1891.

+Biography

 He was born at Scotts Hill, North Carolina.
 He pursued an academic course and was graduated from the University of North Carolina at Chapel Hill in 1859.

+Civil War

-Following his school career, McClammy began teaching from 1859-1861.
+Following his school career, McClammy began teaching from 1859 to 1861.
 He enlisted in the Confederate Army in 1861, and by successive promotions became major in the Third North Carolina Cavalry Regiment and served throughout the American Civil War.

+Farmer

+McClammy also engaged in agricultural pursuits at Scotts Hill.